Hawxy/Auth0Net.DependencyInjection/README.md

 An additional 1% of lifetime is removed to protect against clock drift between distributed systems.

 In some situations you might want to request an access token from Auth0 manually.
 You can achieve this by injecting `IAuth0TokenCache` into a class and calling `GetTokenAsync` with the audience of the API you're requesting the token for.

+An in-memory-only instance of [FusionCache](https://github.com/ZiggyCreatures/FusionCache) is used as the caching implementation.
+This instance is _named_ and will not impact other usages of FusionCache.

 ### Utility